fabianapduarte/fabianapduarte/README.md

 # Welcome to my profile! 👋🏻

 ### 👩🏻‍💻 About me
-- I'm a web development student at Instituto Federal do Rio Grande do Norte.
+- I am a technician in internet computing at Instituto Federal do Rio Grande do Norte.
-- I like to program on the back end, but I am very interested in improving my skills on the front end.
-- I'm also open to new jobs opportunities.
+- I am a web developer and open to new jobs opportunities.

 ### 🖥 Technologies
 `HTML`